Runaway Truck Trailers

 To get started, please complete a Free Case Evaluation form on this page.

 Most auto accidents today happen in a split second; even a brief moment of inattention behind the wheel can truly be the difference between life and death.
 A simple mechanical error can trigger a set of catastrophic events leading to a number of serious injuries for accident victims involved.
 While many factors may contribute to a runaway trailer-truck accident, some causes are far more likely to occur than others.
 Below we outline the most commonly seen causes of runaway trailer collisions in the state of Connecticut.

 Brake Failure and/or Equipment Defects

-The truck and trailer braking system is designed to coordinate with one another.
+The truck and trailer braking system are designed to coordinate with one another.
 However, when the trailer’s brakes are not working in combination with the tractor’s brakes, the trailer may detach from the truck.
 In addition, when equipment is faulty and not properly inspected, the trailer may be improperly attached and susceptible to detachment, especially at high speeds during highway travel.
-Sadly, runaway trailer collision caused by this type of malfunction is 100 percent preventable.
+Sadly, runaway trailer collision caused by this type of malfunction is 100% preventable.